How to Boost Your Cell Phone Signal: The 13 Most Effective Ways

 All these tips should help get you better reception.

-Just remember this, less things between your cell phone and the cell tower, the easier the two can keep communicating.
+Just remember this, the fewer obstructions between your cell phone and the cell tower, the easier the two can keep communicating.
 Cellular signals are very fickle by nature.
 Sometimes, a slight move here or there can drastically change reception.
+Sometimes, the road to better signal can be as simple as ridding yourself of that overgrowth in your backyard.

 07. Check Your Phone Settings